Eddie Johnson (punter): Professional career

-Minnesota Vikings (2003-2004)
+Minnesota Vikings

-He was drafted by the Minnesota Vikings 180th overall in the 2003 NFL Draft.
+He was selected by the Minnesota Vikings with the 180th overall pick in the 2003 NFL draft.
 Johnson showed a lot of promise after showing exceptional leg strength and posting good results throughout mini-camp, training camp, and the pre-season.
 Once the regular season began, however, Johnson's play became very inconsistent and erratic as he struggled getting the ball away like he had in college.
 After 14 games, he was benched in favor of veteran Leo Araguz.

 After an inconsistent rookie season, Johnson was put into a competition for the punting job against veteran Darren Bennett the following off-season.
 He was noted for developing a funky hitch in his step during mini-camp, something neither he nor his coaches knows how he developed the bad habit.
 Though he posted good numbers, Johnson lost the battle and was subsequently released July 23, days before training camp started.

-Cincinnati Bengals (2004)
+Cincinnati Bengals

 He was claimed off waivers by the Cincinnati Bengals on July 26, but suffered an undisclosed injury a week into training camp and was waived August 23.
 He then had a tryout with the Kansas City Chiefs on August 30, but did not impress the coaches and wasn't signed.

-New York Giants (2005)
+New York Giants

 Was signed by the New York Giants on January 21.
 He was then allocated to NFL Europa for the 2005 season.
 Johnson was released March 23 from the Giants.

-Jacksonville Jaguars (2005)
+Jacksonville Jaguars

 Johnson was signed to a 1-year deal by the Jacksonville Jaguars on July 17 and competed for the job against Chris Hanson.
 He was released August 30.

-Washington Redskins (2006)
+Washington Redskins

 On August 29, Johnson signed a contract with the Washington Redskins.
 He was suddenly released from the team later that same day after one practice.

-Denver Broncos (2007)
+Denver Broncos

 He signed a contract with the Denver Broncos on January 2.
 After Todd Sauerbrun signed a contract to rejoin the team, Johnson was waived.

-Detroit Lions (2008)
+Detroit Lions

 The Detroit Lions signed Johnson to a contract on July 30 to compete with Nick Harris for the job.
 He made the final 53-man roster, but was waived after week 1.

-Toronto Argonauts (2009)
+Toronto Argonauts

 On May 29, 2009, Johnson was signed by the Toronto Argonauts of the Canadian Football League and competed with fellow new import kicker Justin Medlock for the kicking spot vacated by the retirement of Mike Vanderjagt.
 At the end of training camp, the Argos elected to keep both kickers and coach Bart Andrus elected to start Johnson for game one and placed Medlock on the practice roster.
 Johnson, however, was injured on the opening kickoff when he separated his shoulder when tackling the return man and Medlock was slated to kick for game two of the 2009 Toronto Argonauts season.

 On May 11, 2010, Johnson was released by the Argonauts.